mesosphere/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 filling up the hard disk on Mesos slaves.
 The backoff period is multiplied by the factor for each consecutive failure until it reaches maxLaunchDelaySeconds.
 This applies also to tasks that are killed due to failing too many health checks.

+##### taskKillGracePeriodSeconds (Optional.)

+Configures the termination signal escalation behavior of executors when stopping tasks.
+Sets the number of seconds between the executor sending SIGTERM to a task it is about to stop and then finally sending SIGKILL to enforce the matter.

+Using this grace period, tasks should perform orderly shutdown immediately upon receiving SIGTERM.

+By default, there is no grace period in effect or at most a minimal one, at the discretion of the Mesos implementation in use.

 ##### <a name="upgrade-strategy"></a> upgradeStrategy